atet/rmd_tutorial/README.md

     ## 4  4          4.6         3.1          1.5         0.2

-..or subset columns by specifying conditions after the comma in the square brackets below (also subsetting rows to limit output):
+..or subset columns by specifying conditions after the comma in the square brackets below (also subsetting rows to 1:5 to limit output):

 > NOTE: If you subset a single column from a `data.frame`, it could be
 > returned as a vector in most cases.